What is 3D printing?

 Who can use the 3D Printers?

-Any Binghamton University students, staff and faculty may use the 3D printers provided that they have first completed the 3D printer certification course.
+All Binghamton University students, staff and faculty may use the 3D printers.

 How does 3D printing work?

-It all starts with a virtual 3D descriptor of the real-world object you want to create.
+It all starts with a virtual 3D file of the object you would like to print.
 This can be created from scratch using 3D modeling software or scanned using a 3D scanner (both available for use in at ETS).
-Increasingly common are online communities like Thingiverse.com where virtual models of 3D objects can be shared and downloaded in an open community.
+Online communities like Thingiversehost virtual models of 3D objects that can be shared and downloaded freely.

-Once finalized, the object needs to be 'sliced' in a process where it is converted into GCode; a language which instructs the printer how to construct the object layer-by-layer, and contains all of the information regarding the object's infill (what it looks like inside), ultimate size, and other such properties.
+Once finalized, the object needs to be 'sliced' in a process where it is converted into GCode.
+This instructs the printer how to construct the object layer-by-layer, contains all of the information regarding the object's interior, size, and other printer settings.

-In the studio, we have the following FDM printers available for use by students and faculty:
+In the studio, we have the following printers available for use: